 Most people create a living trust to avoid probate, but you can also use a living trust to name beneficiaries, set up property management for young beneficiaries, and give someone control of your property if you become incapacitated.
 You can create a simple probate-avoidance trust yourself, or you can get one made for you by an attorney.
 Here are the steps you'll need to take.

 If you are married or in a domestic partnership and you and your spouse or partner own most of your property together, a shared trust may be the right way to go.
 Your other choice is two individual trusts.
-For more information, see How Living Trusts Avoid Probate.

 For most people, choosing family members, friends, or charities to inherit property is easy.
 After you make your first choices, don't forget to choose alternate (contingent) beneficiaries, too.

 Your trust must name someone to serve as "successor trustee," to distribute trust property to the beneficiaries after you have died.
 Many people choose a grown son or daughter, other relative, or close friend to serve as successor trustee.
 It's perfectly legal to name a trust beneficiary—that is, someone who will receive trust property after your death.
 In fact, it's common.
 Once you've made your choice, discuss it with the person you have in mind to make sure he or she is willing to take on this responsibility.